Number : Season 6, serial 7 of 7.

 Troughton’s time ends, on such a downer but this is down to such good writing.
 It really feels like the end of an era (and it was for 1960’s Doctor Who).
 Troughton – again, shines in this segment.
 Especially at the trial.

-This episode was the only one to use an unfinished regeneration (referenced in this as “a change of appearance”) – as a cliffhanger to the next episode and season.
+This episode, was the only one to use an unfinished regeneration (referenced as “a change of appearance”) – as a cliffhanger – to the next season.

-The viewer would then have to wait until the following season, to find out who the new Doctor was.
-It was a great way to end the Second Doctor’s era, as unresolved, rather than the normal practice of briefly introducing the new incoming Doctor.
+The viewer then had to wait until the following season, to find out who the new Doctor was.
+It was a great way to end the Second Doctor’s era – as unresolved, rather than the normal practice of briefly – introducing the new incoming Doctor.

-This was also the first direct mention and subsequent appearance of the Doctor’s home race; the Timelords in the show.
-The disabled Tardis sub-story, would form the backstory to the first 3 seasons of the new Pertwee era.
+This was also the first direct mention and subsequent appearance of the Doctor’s home race; the Time Lords.
+The disabled Tardis sub-story, would form the backstory to the first three seasons of the new Pertwee-era.

-The War Games was also the last episode of Who to be broadcast in black and white.
-The following season 7 – with new Doctor Jon Pertwee, was in colour.
+The War Games, was also the last episode of Doctor Who – to be broadcast in black and white.
+The following season 7; with new Doctor Jon Pertwee – was in colour for the first time.

-A definite high point from Troughton’s era and possibly the greatest ever epsiode of Who.
+A definite high point – from Troughton’s era and possibly the greatest ever epsiode of Doctor Who.
 A fitting send off for the cosmic-hobo Doctor.

 Watch ‘The War Games’ For Free On Dailymotion :